 Grade Passback Through LTI Standards

-The two most important things to know are:
+The three most important things to know are:

 Why does it matter that grades are sent as a proportion score?